jvujnovic/AetherLife/legal/privacy_policy.md

 If you are a California resident, you have rights under the California Consumer Privacy Act (CCPA), including:
 - The right to know what personal data is collected and how it is used
 - The right to request deletion of personal data
-- The right to opt out of the sale of personal data (we do not sell data)
+- The right to opt out of the sale or sharing of personal data (we do not sell data)

-To exercise these rights, contact us at [aetherlife.lifecounter@gmail.com].
+Our app uses advertising partners, including Google and Meta, which may process your device identifiers (such as Advertising ID) for targeted advertising purposes.

 ### Virginia Residents (VCDPA)